celiovjunior/go-crud-simple/README.md

 ---

 ## About
-<p>CRUD API server made with Golang for an album management system, using gorilla/mux package.</p>
+CRUD API server made with Golang for an album management system, using [gorilla/mux](https://github.com/gorilla/mux) package.<br>

-<p>To download and run this project, you must have GIT and Golang installed in your machine.
-Also, if you want to test the routes and methods, I recommend tools like Insomnia or Postman.</p>
+To download and run this project, you must have [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Golang](https://go.dev/learn/) installed in your machine.<br>
+Also, if you want to test the routes and methods, I recommend tools like [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).<br>

-<p>There's no database connected to the project, all the data is inside of an Array.
-Main focus here was to build a server in Golang with Rest archtecture.</p>
+There's no database connected to the project, all the data is inside of an Array.
+Main focus here was to build a server in Golang with Rest archtecture.

 ---

 ## Download
-<p>After installed Git and Golang in you machine, follow the commands below to downaload the project.</p>
+<p>After install Git and Golang in you machine, follow the commands below to downaload the project.</p>

 ```bash
 # step 1: clone the repository